Fartotheshed/Week-7/README.md

   Walkthrough:

 ![xss2](https://user-images.githubusercontent.com/23129522/47958738-952bac80-dfa7-11e8-897f-ffdc1058ff95.gif)
   Steps: Add a new image in media.
 Go to library, then click on image.
-Then in the title cetion add the javascript right nect to the image name.
+Then in the title section add the javascript right nect to the image name.

 3. User Authentication
 Summary: